 Considering the steps up in performance, each conventional version of Cayenne Coupe will cost a surprisingly similar amount to run.
-Fuel economy figures for the entry-level Cayenne Coupe, S, GTS and Turbo range from around 20mpg to 24mpg across the range.
+Fuel economy figures for the entry-level Cayenne Coupe, S, GTS, Turbo and Turbo GT range from around 20mpg to 24mpg across the line-up.
 Every non-hybrid version of the Cayenne Coupe emits in excess of 263g/km of CO2, placing all models firmly in the top Benefit-in-Kind band for company-car tax.

 The plug-in hybrid models are the most efficient in the Cayenne Coupe line-up, with both being capable of around 25 miles of pure-electric driving.
 The V6-powered Turbo S E-Hybrid is the most frugal to run, with claimed fuel economy of 76.3-88.3mpg and CO2 emissions of 73-85g/km.
 Opting for the more powerful V8 Cayenne Turbo S E-Hybrid sees economy fall to 69.9mpg and emissions increase to 86-92g/km.

 Every conventional Cayenne Coupe model is taxed at the standard VED rate from years two to six, with the PHEV models liable for the discounted rate.
 As every Cayenne Coupe is over the £40,000 threshold, owners are also liable for the additional annual surcharge in the first five renewal years.
 You'll also need to budget for expensive Porsche servicing costs and wear items like tyres and brakes - all of which are costly to replace.